7k8m/json.filed/how2use_2.md

     .write( ... )
     .exec(); ...
 ````
+Above part is chain 2.<br/>
-Inner Chain 2 consists from filed and write executer.<br/>
+Chain 2 consists from filed and write executer.<br/>
-Here filed executer specifies file path for each item.<br/>
+Here *filed executer* specifies file path for each item.<br/>
-write executer write JSON of each item to the file.
+*write executer* writes JSON of each item to the file.

 ### exec ...?
 You see `.exec()` in both executer chains.<br/>